 Here you’ll find all the main facilities that were used for the 1992 Summer Olympics, like the Olympic Stadium.
 Constructed in 1929, it was subject of severe renovations in 1989 just in time to host the 1992 Olympics, the event that finally put Barcelona on the world map.

 Plaza España is one of the most important squares in town.
-This area is gateway to the Magic Fountain of Montjuic, one of the newest shopping centers in Barcelona and a major transport hub.
+This area is gateway to the Magic Fountain of Montjuic and a major transport hub.
 It’s one of the biggest touristic places of the city, hosting many attractions and places of interest.

 Last but not least, we find the Barcelona Forum.
-The Barcelona Universal Forum of Cultures was an event that advocated for causes such as peace, human rights and sustainable projects.
-After the 1992 Olympic Games, it was the most ambitious undertaking to take place in Barcelona.
+After the 1992 Olympic Games, the Forum was the most ambitious undertaking to take place in Barcelona.
 Nowadays, it’s a huge multipurpose area in Barcelona with open spaces and squares, marina, museums, skyscrapers and parks.

 Comentarios y recomendaciones